JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-HTTP-Handlers.md

 ### dnr:userGroup

-The `dnr:userGroup` property is used to associate user groups (see [[UserGuide/Configuration/User Groups|Configuration API - User Groups]]) with a Handler for basic authentication purposes.
+The `dnr:userGroup` property is used to associate user groups (see [[Configuration API - User Groups|UserGuide-Configuration-User-Groups]]) with a Handler for basic authentication purposes.
 Note that this feature is currently experimental and may be revised in future releases.

 ### dnr:showErrors